HQShen/blue-barrel-detector/readme.md

 This is a color segmentation and barrel detection project.

-We train a probabilistic color model from image data and use it to segment unseen images, detect a blue barrel, and draw a bounding box around it.
+We train two probabilistic color models from image data and use it to segment unseen images, detect a blue barrel, and draw a bounding box around it.
 Two algorithms are used for this project.
 One is sigle Gaussian and the other is logistic regression.

 Given the set of training images, you can hand-label examples of different colors by yourself using hand_label.py to circle the region of interest as training data.
 You can also use train_b.npy and train_nb.npy as training data.